 What would you rather do: stand in one place for the next 10 minutes OR take that same backpack and start to walk?

-veryone agrees that it is much better to walk – not just stand.
+Everyone agrees that it is much better to walk – not just stand.
 I have never had a single person say, “I would love to just stand around for 15 minutes with a 30 lb.
 (13.6 kg) pack!”

 We intuitively know that movement is superior to maintaining one position.
 In other words, we need to move to be comfortable.